Reading the Angels

-Today I thought I’d dig around for other poets’ thoughts on these winged dreams slash nightmares.
-I expected the gamut, and I got it.
-In winged spades.
-Here’s three strange ones.
-Which do you admit through the door—one, two, or all three?
+It being All Saints Day and the spooks of Halloween having all returned to their subterranean digs, I thought I’d dig around for some poets’ thoughts on these winged dreams known as angels.
+Here are three strange ones.
+In the spirit of D.H.
+Lawrence’s poem of angels knocking at the door, which do you admit—one, two, or all three?
 And what if you had to write a poem about an angel.
-Would it be good, evil, or indifferent?
+Would it be good, dark, or indifferent?

 “Women Who Love Angels”